code-warrior/the-modular-grid/README.md

 4. Launch Chrome.
 5. Type `chrome://extensions` into the address bar.
-6. Locate the `column-baseline-grid` folder that was created when you cloned this project in step `2`.
+6. Locate the `the-modular-grid` folder that was created when you cloned this project in step `2`.
 7. Drag the folder over the `Chrome Extensions` window.
 8. A greyish, grid-like icon should now appear to the right of the address bar.
 Click it to toggle the grid on/off.